by Alex Cosper

 - In 1948 Columbia introduced its version of the 33 and 1/3 rpm 12" vinyl record while RCA introduced the 45 rpm 7" vinyl microgroove record.

-- The top recording artist of the decade, according to music researcher Joel Whitburn, was Bing Crosby, who also recording the most popular hit of the decade, "White Christmas."
+- The top recording artist of the decade, according to music researcher Joel Whitburn, was Bing Crosby, who also recorded the most popular hit of the decade, "White Christmas."
 The song was written by Irving Berlin, one of the most successful songwriters of all time.
 The record sold over 30 million singles and is considered to be the best selling single in history.
 From the early Great Depression years through the early 1950s Crosby recorded over 300 national hits.
 He also made several recordings with other popular artists such as the Andrews Sisters.

 © Playlist Research.
 All rights reserved.